shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Bob shrugged.
 “Ok.”
 Before Drathalion could unleash her arrow, Bob dashed to her and swiped her with his shortsword.

-Drathalion dodged, but got slashed in the side.
+Drathalion dodged but got slashed in the side.
 She split in two, flanking Bob from both sides.
 She loosed her arrow, which cut across Bob’s arm.

 Bob spun and threw daggers at both Drathalions, hitting them both square in the chest.
 “I don’t want to fight anymore.”
-He took out a bag of baked crispy potatoes, and ate one.
+He took out a bag of baked crispy potatoes and ate one.

 Drathalion snook up behind him and daggered him.
 He caught the blade with his bag of potatoes and shoved Drathalion.
 Then, with his sword, he plunged it into Drathalion’s chest.